f4exb/sdrangel/plugins/feature/startracker/readme.md

 Milky Way image from NASA/JPL-Caltech: https://photojournal.jpl.nasa.gov/catalog/PIA10748

-Icons are by Adnen Kadri and Erik Madsen, from the Noun Project Noun Project: https://thenounproject.com/
+Icons are by Adnen Kadri, iconsphere and Erik Madsen, from the Noun Project Noun Project: https://thenounproject.com/

 Icons are by Freepik from Flaticon https://www.flaticon.com/